mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 002 - Extract Method/readme.md

     fun moveFollowingPerseverance() {
         takeOff()
         //2.
-Replace the old code with a call to the recently created method. moveForwardToPerseverance()
+Replace the old code with a call to the recently created method moveForwardToPerseverance()
         //2.
-Replace the old code with a call to the recently created method. land()
+Replace the old code with a call to the recently created method land()
         //2.
-Replace the old code with a call to the recently created method.
+Replace the old code with a call to the recently created method }
-    }
 }
 ```